List of automobiles notable for negative reception: Eagle Premier (1988–92)

 The Eagle Premier – also sold as the Dodge Monaco – was a large sedan developed as a joint venture between American Motors and Renault, launched after AMC was bought out by Chrysler.
 Chrysler established a new brand, Eagle, to market it.
-While a commercial failure, the Premier formed the basis of the company's successful LH platform cars, the 1993 Dodge Intrepid and Chrysler Concorde.
+While a commercial failure, the Premier formed the basis of the company's successful LH platform cars, the 1993 Dodge Intrepid, Chrysler Concorde, and Eagle Vision.
 Naming it one of the dumbest cars ever imported to America, Jalopnik said it was "developed at the final moments of AMC's Renault clusterfuck before Chrysler took over.
 It's quite a story (seriously, it's even got a high-level Cold War assassination)!"

 Autoweek retroactively wrote of it, "The Premier ultimately fell victim to poor timing – AMC started to unravel just as the sedan entered production.
 Chrysler would inherit most of AMC, and the very first Premiers left the factory with a mishmash of Renault and Eagle badges attached to various surfaces.
 The Premier suffered from an identity crisis from the start, and by the time it was suddenly rebadged as an Eagle – an all-new brand created out of thin air for AMC leftovers – and then as a Dodge, consumers weren't really sure what they were buying."
 Autoweek also noted that the only place to find a Premier today was at a junkyard, as because of their poor reliability and difficulty in finding a shop that can service one, the Premier "disappeared pretty quickly" off American roads.
 Edmunds.com ranked the Premier as the 98th worst car of all time, describing it as a "boring box built around the Renault 25 chassis".
 TheStreet.com ranked the Premier the worst car of all time, noting its complete lack of redeeming qualities; "You may look at this car and think to yourself, 'that's not that bad.'
 But what it is that makes this car particularly terrible, it's what it is not.
 When you get into this car, you feel nothing.
 There is nothing special or unique about the Eagle Premier.
 This car looks like the generic silhouette of a vehicle in which you would spot only on a 25-year old poster that has been hanging in tired DMV, generic and apathetic in nature, faded and defeated from years of exposure to flor lighting and the restless complaints of impatient souls.
 It is a symbol of sheer indifference and nothingness."